 3) HS8 & HS8I POWERED STUDIO MONITOR

-The overall flatter responses and sound imaging of the HS8 are quite impressive and very detail in all aspects.
+The overall flatter responses and sound imaging of the HS8 are quite impressive and very detailed in all aspects.
 You can notice any imperfection of your mixing very easily.

-The only downside of the HS8 is that it’s just like the other HS-Series speakers, you will need to place the monitor few feets from the walls to avoid some unnecessary low-frequency distortion.
+The only downside of the HS8 is that it’s just like the other HS-Series speakers, you will need to place the monitor a few feet from the walls to avoid some unnecessary low-frequency distortion.

 After reviewing all the Yamaha’s monitor speakers, I would sincerely conclude that the purpose, application and studio size are the three most crucial factors you should consider when buying a most suitable monitor.

 Deciding Criteria 1: Small Studio Room; Small, and Personal Mixing Projects